The Rendel family at Hatchlands Park

 Stuart Rendel was born in 1834, son of a distinguished engineer.
 He was educated at Eton and Oxford, qualified as a barrister in 1861 and was eventually elevated to the peerage as Lord Rendel of Hatchlands.
-He was also a close friend of W. E. Gladstone, the great liberal statesman and four time prime minister, whose bust stands in the inner hall here at Hatchlands.
+He was also a close friend of W. E. Gladstone, the great liberal statesman and four-time prime minister, whose bust stands in the inner hall here at Hatchlands.

 During his ownership of Hatchlands Lord Rendel made big changes.
 He constructed a new entrance on the east side, converting what had originally been Admiral Boscawen’s bedroom and dressing room into a dining room and entrance hall.
-In 1900 he asked influential garden designer Gertrude Jekyll to submit designs for a formal garden that you can still see here today.
+In 1900 he asked influential garden designer Gertrude Jekyll to submit designs for a formal garden that is still here today.
 Then, in 1902, he commissioned Sir Reginald Blomfield to design a music room.

 The family tree branches out